Last date modified: 2026-Jun-12

 - Custom Analysis Model—this field displays when Custom is selected for the Analysis Type.
 Select the analysis model desired:

-- Text—run analysis on the Extracted Text of documents.
+- Text—run analysis on the extracted text of documents.

 - Vision—run analysis on documents where their native file type is either JPEG, GIF, or PNG.